Byrd Park: The Carillon

 The World War I Memorial Carillon, built by Cram & Ferguson in 1932, is a memorial to the roughly 3,700 Virginians who died in that war; it contains 56 bells and is 240 ft tall.
+The Carillon is meant to show the patriotism and valor of the soldiers, sailors, marines, and women from Virginia who served in World War 1.
 The Carillon is played on occasions such as Veterans Day, Memorial Day, and July 4, and is also used for hosting wedding receptions, parties, meetings, and other such gatherings.
+The carillon was listed on the National Register of Historic Places in 1984.

+There was a month long celebration during the monument's opening involved the community as well as the local cadets from schools like VMI and Virginia Tech.
+A dozen additional bell concerts followed the speeches made by international dignitaries.

+A historical marker was established and erected in 2000 by the department of historical resources.
+The marker states the following: "The Carillon, Virginia's War Memorial for World War I, was erected by the Commonwealth of Virginia to commemorate those who served.
+Designed by noted Boston architect Ralph Adams Cram, it is an interpretation of the Italian campanile in Georgian classicism.
+A commission was formed about 1922 to study a design and a site, but public campaigns altered the initial proposal and delayed construction until 1931.
+The tower was completed and dedicated on 15 October 1932.
+The Carillon reaches a height of 240 feet and its bells were originally intended to ring out patriotic concerts.
+The city of Richmond has maintained this structure since its construction."

 Events

 The amphitheatre, Dogwood Dell, has annual summer concert and theatrical events, including a concert by the Richmond Concert Band that concludes with the "1812 Overture", complete with cannon fire, the carillon, and a fireworks display on the 4th of July.
 Events and shows for children are frequently scheduled at the Ha'Penny Stage just beside the carillon.

 In May the park hosts an annual "Arts in the Park" festival, a festive two-day event in which over 400 artists and artisans display and sell their work.
 The park holds an annual Summer Festival of Arts in June through August which hosts plays, concerts, children events, and other family activities.
 The Summer Festival of the Arts celebrated its fiftieth season in 2006.
 The second Saturday in June brings out Richmond's annual "It Starts in Park Festival" which is designed to encourage healthy living and family fun for the summer months just as the school children are getting close to their summer vacations.
 The carillon is also home to the city's live Christmas Nativity pageant now held (weather permitting) on December 23, after over 60 years of holding it on Christmas Eve.

 The park was listed in 2016 on the National Register of Historic Places and the Virginia Landmarks Register.